 Macedon is a very small village located in the state of New York.
 With a population of 1,462 people and three constituent neighborhoods, Macedon is the 646th largest community in New York.

-Macedon is a decidedly white-collar village, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Macedon is a village of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Macedon who work in office and administrative support (13.21%), management occupations (11.07%), and teaching (10.83%).
+Unlike some villages, Macedon isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Macedon are a mix of both white- and blue-collar jobs.
+Overall, Macedon is a village of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Macedon who work in sales jobs (12.34%), office and administrative support (10.63%), and management occupations (10.37%).

 Also of interest is that Macedon has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Macedon citizens is very high relative to the national average among all cities (21.84%): 38.05% of adults in Macedon have a bachelor's degree or even advanced degree.
+The education level of Macedon citizens is substantially higher than the typical US community, as 31.00% of adults in Macedon have at least a bachelor's degree.

 The people who call Macedon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Macedon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Macedon include Italian, Irish, English, and Scottish.
+Important ancestries of people in Macedon include English, German, Irish, Italian, and Dutch.

 The most common language spoken in Macedon is English.
-Other important languages spoken here include Spanish and Scandinavian languages.
+Other important languages spoken here include Italian and Spanish.